Offices Open for Election

 WITHDRAWAL OF CANDIDACY

-Any person who desires to be a write-in candidate and have such votes counted at a primary or election may file a declaration of candidacy with the officer designated in RCW 29A.24.070 not later than the day ballots must be mailed according to RCW 29A.40.070.
+Any person who desires to be a write-in candidate shall file a declaration of candidacy with the officer designated in RCW 29A.24.070 not later than 8:00 p.m. on the day of the primary or election.
+A write-in declaration of candidacy is timely if filed by this deadline.
+No votes shall be counted for a write-in candidate who has not properly filed a write-in declaration of candidacy.
 Declarations of candidacy for write-in candidates must be accompanied by a filing fee in the same manner as required of other candidates filing for the office as provided in RCW 29A.24.091.

 PUBLIC DISCLOSURE REQUIREMENTS